mayank-1584/credit_risk_model/README.md

 * Scaled input using StandardScaler
 * Hyperparameter tuning using GridSearchCV
 * Model evaluation using ROC-AUC, Confusion Matrix, Accuracy
-* Model is deployed in AWS ElasticBeanStalk and using codepipeline ti import model from Github
+* Model is deployed in AWS ElasticBeanStalk and using codepipeline - import model from Github

 ---